mbalimade-it/fcc-html-labs/01_recipe_page/README.md

 ## Objective

-The goal of this workshop was to get hands-on practice with foundational HTML elements and understand how to structure a simple webpage.
+The goal of this lab was to get hands-on practice with foundational HTML elements and understand how to structure a simple webpage.

 ## Notes